5 browsers I’ve tried on Linux in 2024

 Main features:

-Minimalist interface: Focuses on a clean and simple design to improve concentration and reduce distractions.
+Minimalist user interface: Aims for a clean and simple design to improve concentration and reduce distractions.

-Speed optimization: Provides a fast and lightweight browsing experience, suitable for less powerful hardware.
+Optimized for speed: Offers a fast and lightweight browsing experience, suitable even for less powerful hardware.

-Open source and Enhanced privacy: You can inspect the code and is free to use.
-Includes advanced configurations to block scripts, trackers, and fingerprinting.
+Open source and improved privacy: It is possible to inspect code that is freely usable.
+Includes advanced configurations for script blocking, trackers and fingerprinting.

-User-experience centric: Designed for users looking for an essential browser without compromising important features.
+Focused on user experience: Designed for users looking for an essential browser without sacrificing important functionality.

-What i liked more is the nice looking user interface and the split-view functionality, which allows to open multiple tabs on the same screen, allowing for great multitasking.
+What I liked best is the attractive interface and the split views feature that allows multiple tabs to be opened on the same screen encouraging multitasking.

 Resources usage

-A key aspect for me are the resources used by the browsers I tested.
+A key issue for me is the resource utilization by the browsers I have tried.
 I use Linux on an old laptop with a Dual Core CPU and 4GB of RAM.

-Below the amount of RAM used for each browser with default browser tab opened.
+Below is the amount of RAM used for each browser with the default browser tab open.

 BrowserRAM